gravitowl/graviton-language/README.md

 # Important Notes

 All lines should end with a ;.
 Otherwhise this won't work.
 Currently, only single line commands are supported.
 Variables can not be named after functions.
 These include things like print, or later on when I add it user made functions.
+You need Node.js in order to run this, get it [here](https://nodejs.org/en/).

 # Documentation